Landiolol: History

-Society and culture

 Legal status

-Landiolol was approved for medical use in Japan in 2002, in Canada in November 2023, and in the United States in November 2024.
+Landiolol was approved for medical use in Japan in 2002, Europe in 2016, Canada in November 2023, it has been approved in Bahrain, Kuwait, Qatar and Oman since October 2024, in the United States in November 2024 and in Australia in June 2025.

 Brand names

-It is sold under various brand names including Rapibloc, Raploc, Runrapiq, Landibloc, Onoact, Corbeta, and Rapiblyk.
+It is sold under various brand names including Rapibloc®, Raploc®, Runrapiq®, Landiobloc, Onoact, Corβ, Sibboran® and Rapiblyk®.